Posterior Coreset Construction with Kernelized Stein Discrepancy for Model-Based Reinforcement Learning: Proposed Approach

 where $\mathcal{D}_{k+1}$ is the dictionary following thinning and $\epsilon_k>0$ is a scalar parameter we call the thinning budget proposed.
 This means the posterior defined by compressed dictionary $\phi_{\widetilde{\mathcal{D}}_{k+1}}$ is at most $\epsilon_{k+1}$ in KSD from its uncompressed counterpart.
 See \cite{hawkins2022online} for related development of this compression routine in the context of MCMC.
 We will see in the regret analysis section (cf. Sec. \ref{regret_analysis}) how $\epsilon_{k}$ permits us to trade off regret and dictionary size in practice. \eqref{eq: ksd goal} may be succinctly stated as

-We summarize the proposed algorithm in Algorithm \ref{alg:MPC-PSRL} with compression subroutine in Algorithm \ref{alg: inner loop}, where KS-RL is an abbreviation for Kernelized Stein Discrepancy Thinning for Model-Based Reinforcement Learning.
-Please refer to discussion Appendix \ref{Prelim} for MPC based action selection.
+We summarize the proposed algorithm in Algorithm \ref{alg:MPC-PSRL} with compression subroutine in Algorithm \ref{alg: inner loop}, where {\algo} is an abbreviation for Kernelized Stein Discrepancy Thinning for Model-Based Reinforcement Learning.
+Please refer to the discussion in Appendix \ref{sec:Prelim} for MPC-based action selection.